Nepomuk5665/ShitTicket/01_Documentation/01_IPERKA/01_Inform/inform.md

-# How We Plan to Build Shitticket.ch
+# How We Plan to Build ShitTicket.ch

 ## Project Idea
 We want to build shitticket.ch because small event organizers have problems with expensive ticket sites.
 Big sites like Ticketcorner charge too much for small parties and events.
-Our site will be simple and cheap.
+Our site will be simple and affordable.

 ## What We Need to Know
 * **Other Ticket Sites:** Look at Ticketcorner and Eventbrite prices
-* **Money:** Figure out how much to charge
+* **Pricing:** Figure out appropriate fee structure
 * **Technical Stuff:** Learn what tools we need
 * **Laws:** Check rules about selling tickets online